 A landslide in March 2015 has destroyed a bridge on Route Nationale 3 (commonly called the Rumonge road, heading south out of Bujumbura).
 The road is currently impassable and expected to remain so for a number of weeks.
 If you’re travelling south from Bujumbura you should plan to use alternative routes and factor in increase travel time to ensure that you arrive at your destination before nightfall.

+The airport is currently open, but you should check schedules with airlines as at present not all commercial flights are operating.
 A number of carriers fly in and out of Burundi including: Rwandair, Ethiopian Airlines, Kenyan Airways, South African Airways, Fly Dubai and Brussels Airlines.